 Salt Meadow Unit (Headquarters)

-Take Exit 64 off of I-95 and turn south on Rt.
-145. At the stop sign, take a left on Old Clinton Rd.
+This unit is conveniently located just off the highway in Westbrook, CT.
+Take Exit 64 off I-95 and go south on Rt.
+145. At the stop sign, take a left onto Old Clinton Rd.
 The visitor parking area is about 1 mile up on the right.
+Open daily 1/2 hour before sunrise to 1/2 hour after sunset.

 Outer Island Unit

-This unit is located in the Thimble Island Chain off the coast of Branford, CT.
+This unit is located in the Thimble Islands Chain off the coast of Branford, CT.
 This unit must be accessed by ferry (from Stony Creek, CT) or by private vessel.
-Please check with the refuge for hours of visitation.
+Open daily from mid-May through late September only - 8am to sunset.

 Falkner Island Unit

-This unit is located three miles off the shore of Guilford, CT.
-This unit must be accessed by private vessel and is closed to public visitation except during the open house.
-Please contact the refuge for more information.
+This unit is located three miles off the shores of Guilford, CT.
+This unit is closed to public visitation except during the annual Open House, which usually occurs annually in September.

 Follow Us Online